-The deadline for the receipt of Full Applications is 11:59 P.M.
-EASTERN TIME on SUNDAY, JUNE 14, 2020.
+The deadline for the receipt of an application is 11:59 P.M.
+EASTERN TIME ON THURSDAY, APRIL 29, 2021.
 Applications received after this deadline will not be reviewed or considered.
-Full Applications will only be accepted electronically through www.grants.gov (Grants.gov) at the web address that EDA will provide with its response to on-time Concept Proposals.
-Applications received after this deadline will not be reviewed or considered.
-Applications are advised to carefully read the submission information provided in Section D (p.
-8) of this NOFO.
-Applications submitted electronically via https://www.grants.gov/ (Grants.gov) must be received by the Application Deadline.
+Applications will only be accepted electronically through www.grants.gov (Grants.gov).
+Applicants are advised to carefully read the submission information provided in section D (p.
+7) of this NOFO.
 The date and time that an application will be deemed to be electronically received will be determined in accordance with the electronic submission instructions provided at Grants.gov.
-See Sections D.8 (p.
-18) and H.9 (p.
+See sections D.8 (p.
+15) and H.6 (p.
 30) of this NOFO for information regarding electronic submissions.
-FULL APPLICATIONS RECEIVED AFTER THE FULL APPLICATION DEADLINE WILL NOT BE CONSIDERED FOR FUNDING.
+APPLICATIONS RECEIVED AFTER THE APPLICATION DEADLINE WILL NOT BE CONSIDERED FOR FUNDING.